6. Running group-level BrainSuite BIDS App¶

 --rmarkdown RMARKDOWN

 Optional.
-Executable Rmarkdown file that uses bssr
+Executable Rmarkdown file that uses bstr

 forgroup analysis stage.
 If this argument is

-specified, BrainSuite BIDS-App will run this Rmarkdown
+specified, BrainSuite BIDS App will run this Rmarkdown

 instead of using the content found in